bokkypoobah/TopSecrets/README.md

 **[WORK IN PROGRESS]**

-Hardware wallets and some software wallets use [BIP-39 mnemonic seed phrases](https://bitcoinwiki.org/wiki/mnemonic-phrase) for recovery of your keys.
+Hardware wallets and some software wallets use [BIP-39 mnemonic seed phrases](https://bitcoinwiki.org/wiki/mnemonic-phrase) for the backup and recovery of your cryptocurrency keys.

-Seed phrases can be split into multiple "shares" using the Shamir39 tool at https://iancoleman.io/shamir39/:
+One way to store a BIP-39 mnemonic seed phrase is to split the phrase into **shares** held by multiple parties using the Shamir39 tool at https://iancoleman.io/shamir39/, for example:

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/2114469e-7e6f-4b74-9ac5-267749ae4c20">

-In this example, 3 of the 5 shares are required to recover your original BIP-39 mnemonic seed phrase:
+In this example, a minimum of 3 of the 5 shares are required to recover the original BIP-39 mnemonic seed phrase:

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/be59cb5d-05e6-47fe-809b-ca93190633d3">

-The Shamir39 tool linked above should be used offline to prevent leakage of your secrets.
+The Shamir39 tool linked above should only be used with a computer permanently disconnected from any networks to prevent the leakage of any secrets.

-This recipe describes the steps to create a dedicated small Raspberry Pi computer to run the Shamir39 tool without connections to any networks.
+This is a recipe to create a small dedicated **offline** **read-only** **Raspberry Pi 400** computer to run the Shamir39 tool in **standalone** mode:

-The steps required are:

 * Connect Hardware
 * Install Software

-TODO:

-* Install Raspberry Pi OS on a MicroSD card
-* Insert the MicroSD card into your Raspberry Pi device and boot the device
-* Connect to the network
-* Download a standalone version of the Shamir39 tool onto your device
-* Permanently switch off your network and your wireless signals
-* Switch the MicroSD card filesystem into readonly mode and reboot
-* Use the standalone Shamir39 tool.
-Any secrets stored in temporary memory will be lost when the device is powered down
 * Alternative Hardware

 <br />